4/28/2020

 Jessica Hansen

-And clearly right now you know it's always true that more happen at the end of the quarter, but we're anticipating there could be even more right now due to the ultimately qualify for the mortgage.
+And clearly right now, you know, it's always true that more happen at the end of the quarter, but we're anticipating there could be even more right now due to the current uncertainty in the market.
+Typically the main reason people cancel is because they can't ultimately qualify for the mortgage.
 So are we going to have some fallout because of tightening credit standards?
-Potentially I think the bigger driver right now is just job loss and loss of income certainty.
-And so there's a lot of buyers that are canceling because of some sort of impact of COVID-19 that's out of their control.
-And so I think that's the main driver for us putting that cautionary language in there.
-There are still a few more days in April and we just don't know.
+Potentially.
+I think the bigger driver right now is just job loss and loss of income certainty.
+And so there's a lot of buyers that are canceling. because of some sort of impact of COVID-19 that's out of their control.
+And so I think that's the main driver for us putting that cautionary language in there, is there are still a few more days in April, and we just don't know.

 speaker